 Note: We recommend a vehicle name such as [Make][Model][Year] or simply the driver’s name.

 The best way to see all the great features available to you is by taking your Telematics Device out on its first trip.

 View your trip

-The Vehicles view (Menu > Vehicles) displays the vehicles in your database and allows you to add new vehicles or to modify the settings of existing vehicles.
+The Vehicles page (Menu > Vehicles) displays the vehicles in your database and allows you to add new vehicles or to modify the settings of existing vehicles.
 The Vehicles page also allows you to show, hide, or rearrange columns to organize your vehicles and/or choose any column as the identifier for your vehicles — currently in Feature Preview.

-Select Add and then Add vehicle.
-The Add Device page will allow you to pair your Telematics Device serial number with your vehicle description.
+Select Add and then Add device.
+The Add Vehicle page will allow you to pair your Telematics Device serial number with your vehicle description.
 Select OK at the top of the page to complete your addition.

 Multiple vehicles can be imported at the same time using the Quick Import tool.
 Select Add and then Quick import to open a new dialog.
-Within the text field, enter one device serial number — along with a brief description of the device — per line.
+In the text field, enter one device serial number, along with a brief description of the device — per line.
 You also have the option to include the VIN/PIN number when importing vehicles.

 Note: In most cases, the pre-configured settings for new vehicle installations are suitable.

 Audible in-vehicle alerts can improve the on-road driving behavior of your drivers by notifying them of unsafe or potentially risky driving events.
 You can configure alerts to sound on a number of events including unbuckled seat belts or speeding.
 If an event is triggered, the driver will need to correct their on-road behavior for the alert to cease.

 Driver feedback helps your organization develop a fleet-wide safety program that works without direct intervention.
 Your fleet managers can review this information with real-time reporting (see Reports).
 Additionally, the system can be configured to send out email or text message notifications to fleet managers when drivers trigger events (see Exceptions).